-Virginia Lee Burton (1909-1968) is an American author and illustrator of children’s books.
+Virginia Lee Burton (1909-1968) was an American author and illustrator of children’s books.

 She was born into a family of a dean of the Massachusetts Institute of Technology and a poetess; Virginia’s love for literature manifested itself in early childhood.
 When she was 8 years old, her family moved to California; there she began to draw, dance, and participate in theatrical productions.
 Without finishing college, where she studied fine arts, she was forced to move to Boston to be with her ill father, where she got a job as an artist at the Boston Transcript newspaper.